Pierre Elliott Trudeau Foundation Doctoral Scholarships

 Scholars will receive:

-- Membership in a community of other Scholars, Mentors, and Fellows, all of whom are leaders and change-makers in their respective disciplines and sectors;
+- Membership in a vibrant community of Scholars, Mentors, and Fellows, all of whom are leaders in their respective disciplines and sectors;

-- $40,000 per year for three years to cover tuition and reasonable living expenses; and
+- Up to $40,000 per year for three years to cover tuition and reasonable living expenses;

-- Up to $20,000 per year for three years, as a research and travel allowance.
+- Up to $20,000 per year for three years, as a research, networking, and travel allowance.
 This funding may also be used for activities related to the learning of languages; and

-- Collaboratively plan and participate in a conference event during the second year of the leadership program and present this conference during the third year;
+- Collaboratively organize a conference event (Impact Conference) during the second year of the leadership program and present this conference during the third year;

 At the time of application: